Creamy, rich, and full of flavor, this Vegan & Dairy-Free Cashew Alfredo Sauce is a homemade alternative to traditional Alfredo.

 Instructions

 - Heat olive oil in a pan over medium heat.
-Sauté onion for 5 minutes, then add garlic and Italian seasoning, cooking for 1 more minute.1 yellow onion, 1 tablespoon olive oil, 3 garlic cloves
+Add the chopped onion and cook for about 5 minutes until softened and translucent.
+Stir in the minced garlic and Italian seasoning, and cook for another minute until fragrant.1 onion, 1 tablespoon olive oil, 3 cloves garlic

-- Cook pasta al dente according to package instructions.
-Reserve some pasta water before draining.8 oz (230 g) pasta
+- Cook your favorite pasta according to the package instructions until al dente.
+Before draining, reserve some of the pasta water for the sauce.8 oz (230 g) pasta

-- In a high-speed blender, combine sautéed onion and garlic, soaked cashews, nutritional yeast, lemon juice, salt, and reserved pasta water.
-Blend until smooth, adding more water if needed.1 cup raw cashews, 1 yellow onion, 2 tablespoons nutritional yeast, 2 tablespoons lemon juice, 1 teaspoon salt, 1 teaspoon italian seasoning, 1 cup water, 3 garlic cloves
+- Drain and rinse the soaked cashews.
+Add them to a blender with the sautéed onion and garlic mixture, nutritional yeast, lemon juice, salt, and reserved pasta water.
+Blend until completely smooth and creamy.
+Add more pasta water, one tablespoon at a time, until you reach your desired consistency.1 cup raw cashews, 1 onion, 2 tablespoons nutritional yeast, 2 tablespoons lemon juice, 1 teaspoon salt, 1 teaspoon italian seasoning, 1 cup water, 3 cloves garlic

 Notes

-- Store leftover sauce in an airtight container in the fridge for up to 4–5 days.
-It may thicken, so stir in a splash of water when reheating.
+- Storage: Store leftover sauce in an airtight container in the refrigerator for up to 3-4 days.
+The sauce may thicken while chilling, so stir in a splash of water or plant-based milk when reheating to bring back its creamy texture.

 - No high-speed blender?
-Soak cashews at least 2 hours or overnight for extra creaminess.
+Soak the cashews for at least 2 hours or overnight to help achieve a smoother sauce.

-- For a nut-free version, use raw sunflower seeds instead of cashews.
-It’ll still be creamy, but the taste will be a bit different.
+- Nut-free option: Use raw sunflower seeds instead of cashews.
+The sauce will still be creamy, but the flavor will be slightly different.

 Nutrition

-If you try this homemade cashew Alfredo sauce, let me know!
-Leave a comment, rate it, and don’t forget to tag a photo @go_eatgreen on Instagram.
+If you try this dairy-free cashew Alfredo sauce, let me know!
+Leave a comment, rate it, and don't forget to tag a photo @go_eatgreen on Instagram.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow along on Facebook, Pinterest, and Instagram for all of the latest updates.